Yosuwa24/100DaysOfCloud/Journey/006/Readme.md

-# AWS CCP (Course on Udemmy by Stepahane Mareek): Types of Cloud Computing,Shared Responsibility Model, IAM
+# AWS CCP (Course on Udemmy by Stepahane Mareek): Section 3 : What is Cloud Computing & Section 4 : IAM

 ## Introduction